gt-cs3220/gt-cs3220.github.io/assignment3.md

-***Please do not procrastinate.\*** You will not get any credit if your design does not produce the final value.
+***Please do not procrastinate.***

-## Part 2: Complete the pipeline and hardware performance counters
+## Part 2: Complete the pipeline

 **Description**:

 In this part, you will complete the entire ISA.
 Your program should run with test_all.hex case we provide.
 You don't need to implement data forwarding in this part.
-In addition to complete the pipeline, you will also add two counters: the number of branch taken and not taken.
-Branch instructions include BEQ, BLT, BLE, BNE, JAL

 **Grading**:

-It should pass test.hex file in behavior simulation and the design should pass synthesization.
+It should pass test_all.hex file in behavior simulation and the design should pass synthesization/implementation.
-If your hardware performance counters are wrong (-2 points).
 If the design pass the RTL simulation test but it cannot be synthesized, you will get only 50% of the scores.

-If it does not pass test.hex file, then there is no partial grading.
-Only for this assignment, we will accept a late submission with penalty.
+If it does not pass test_all.hex file, then there is no partial grading.
+Only for this assignment, we will accept a late submission with a penalty.
 Late submission: If you can submit the successful design  by the due of part-3, you will receive 50% of the part-2 score.